-Paul B. Sweeney is a director of OceanaGold (appointed July 2014).
-Mr. Sweeney joined the Board on July 30, 2014, and brings with him substantial international experience across mining and renewable energy industries.
-An independent business consultant since May 2011, he is currently on the board of Tahoe Resources, Inc., a public company listed on TSX and NYSE.
-Paul is an immensely experienced finance and mining executive, and more lately, company director.
+Paul B. Sweeney is a director of OceanaGold (appointed July 2014) and chairs the Company's Audit Committee.
+Mr. Sweeney brings with him substantial international experience across mining and renewable energy industries.
+An independent business consultant since May 2011, he is currently on the board of Tahoe Resources, Inc, a public company listed on TSX and NYSE and a non-executive director of Adventus Zinc Corporation, listed on TSXV.
+Mr. Sweeney is an immensely experienced finance and mining executive, and more lately, company director.